arash-n/starter-hugo-research-group/content/_index.md

       text: |
         <br>

         The **BraFTI Research Lab** focuses on developing imaging methods to characterize brain fluid compartments, tissue microstructure, and neurofluid dynamics in health and disease.
-In addition, by perturbing brain fluid compartments, BraFTI aims to develop novel therapeutic and diagnostic approaches.
+By perturbing brain fluid compartments, BraFTI aims to develop novel therapeutic and diagnostic approaches.

   - block: collection
     content: